To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 FastSpring handles the entire process of gathering and remitting sales tax, VAT, and GST for you.

-With over 20 years of experience filing 1,200+ tax returns each year, our team ensures the correct amount (and type) of indirect tax is being collected at checkout — we even handle tax-exempt transactions in the U.S. and 0% reverse charges when allowed internationally.
+With 20 years of experience filing 1,200+ tax returns each year, our team ensures the correct amount of sales tax and VAT is being collected at checkout — we even handle tax-exempt transactions in the U.S. and B2B reverse charges when allowed internationally.

-FastSpring files and collects taxes in 52 countries, 13 provinces, and all 45 U.S. states that collect sales tax (five states don’t collect any sales tax).
+FastSpring files and collects taxes in over 55 countries, 13 provinces, and all 45 U.S. states that collect sales tax (five states don’t collect any sales tax).

 Then, our team remits those taxes for you and ensures all the necessary procedures are in place to stay compliant.
 If a country or state approaches you about tax compliance, our team will advise you on how to respond — even as far as providing copy-and-paste responses.